lhico/roms_idealized_exps/experiments/experiment06/README.md

     MyAppCPP = REALISTIC_IC  ! this is just a name and doesn't

-  (...)
+!
+ATTENTION: replace '?' by APPROPRIATE VALUES (read the comments above) (...)
   VARNAME = varinfo.dat
    (...)
-   Lm == 22            !
+   Lm == ?            !
 Number of I-direction INTERIOR RHO-points
-   Mm == 45            !
+   Mm == ?            !
 Number of J-direction INTERIOR RHO-points
-   N == 20             !
+   N  == ?             !
 Number of vertical levels

   (...)